-Oil and gas production is important as it is still an intergral part of the energy supply to power industry, heat homes, products such as chemicals/plastics, and provide fuel for vehicles and other transport.
+Oil and gas production is important as its products underpin modern society mainly supplying energy to power industry, heat homes, products such as chemicals/plastics, and provide fuel for vehicles and other transport.
 The UK oil and gas industry employs over 450,000 in the UK and is worth about £35bn to the UK economy.

 By maintaining the pipelines, Shell ensures security of supply.